Chonne/MResa-backend-hometask/README.md

 # MResa Backend Hometask

+## Description

+This project is a technical hometask for a backend job.

+The aim is to create a simple api with a simplistic db model to manage vendors, buyers and allow them to book non conflicting appointments together.

+Main stack: Nestjs, typescript, prisma, postgresql.

+It was first built using Nestjs' generator.

 ## Disclaimer

 A few things that seem worthy to note to better understand what I've done: